murple1/MinUI-murt/README.md

-simply merged pr for deep sleep and use_srm_saves option
+murt:simply merged pr for deep sleep and use_srm_saves option

 # MinUI